mcous/decoy/docs/usage/verify.md

 -   If you're calling a dependency to get data, then you can more precisely describe that relationship using [stubbing](./when.md)
 -   Side-effects are harder to understand and maintain than pure functions, so in general you should try to side-effect sparingly

 Stubbing and verification of a decoy are **mutually exclusive** within a test.
-If you find yourself wanting to both stub and verify the same dependency, then one or more of these is true:
+If you find yourself wanting to both stub and verify the same dependency, then one or more of these is probably true:

 -   The `verify` assertion is redundant
--   The dependency is doing too much based and should be refactored
+-   The dependency is doing too much and should be refactored

 ## Using rehearsals to verify a call